Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 So she devoted herself to being a mom and a carer.
 Caring for Julian was easy; he wanted good food - and lots of it, which tickled at her heartstrings like she’d *never* imagined it might - and to snuggle up on the couch with everyone, and watch movies.

-They weren’t watching anything just then, simply...resting.
+They weren’t watching anything just then, simply... resting.
 She sat on the couch and he curled his muscular legs around her, all gentle possessive strength and familiar, affectionate warmth.
 The boys were off playing with friends and that left them alone, enjoying an interlude of peace.

 "I could do this forever," he grumbled happily.
 Xiù smiled and massaged his big sturdy feet, since they were right there in her lap and she enjoyed giving him pleasure.
 That earned her a blissed-out expression of deep relaxation as a reward; Julian *loved* being touched, and he responded to it so well…